Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

       * The drivers with passenger "Kid(s)" are more keen to not accept the coupons:  "Coffee House", "Bar", and   Restaurant(20-50) than accept them.

- * As a results a generalize answer to the question " Will a Customer Accept the Coupon"  can not be made, since, again differences among the different group of drivers without/with passenger exist.
+ * As a results a generalize answer to the question " Will a Customer Accept the Coupon"  can not be made, since, again differences among the different groups of drivers without/with passengers exist.

- * The boxplot inmediately below indicates that the drivers without passsenger, i.e, "Alone", and with "Friends" who accepted the coupons (Y=1) have about the same means age  **(please see the small white circles )** through the different coupons categories, i.e. drivers without and with the aforementioned passengers in their early 30's are more willing to accept the coupons (Y=1).
+ * The boxplot inmediately below indicates that the drivers without passsenger, i.e, "Alone", and with "Friends" who accepted the coupons (Y=1) have about the same means age  **(please see the small white circles )** through the different coupons categories, i.e. drivers without/ with the aforementioned passengers in their early 30's are more willing to accept the coupons (Y=1).
 Conversely, the drivers with / without passengers who did not accept the coupon (Y=0) are a bit older as shown in the boxplot that follow the first one mentioned.

     ![](images/boxplotagesacceptbypassenger.png)